ashutoshchauhan13/CodePlayground/ascii-drawing/ReadMe.md

 1. I have used junit and mockito for testing the app
 2. test is located in test dir (ascii-drawing/src/test/)
-3. CommandProcessorTest tests the CommandProcessor.java
+3. CommandProcessorTest tests the app.UserInputParser.java